 Applications for rent in advance or deposits must be made prior to the commencement of the tenancy.
-A DHP cannot be awarded for any period the customer has no entitlement to HB or the Housing Cost element of UC.
+A DHP cannot be awarded for any period the customer has no entitlement to HB or UC.

 7.0 Period of Payment

 Each case will be decided on its own merits and there is no minimum period an award will be made for.
 The period of the award is at the discretion of the officer making the decision based on the individual circumstances of the case.